 8. What’s the best way to eat a pomegranate?

-Here are my 2 favorite methods:
+Here is my favorite method:

 9. Why is my pomegranate fruit splitting?

 - Fruit that is left on the tree too long can begin to split.